Bernard Mills Interview

-The only steam engine to be seen here since 1965, combination of superb morning light and still waters of the incoming tide and it was local.
+Yes, I remember it’s the only steam engine to be seen here, since 1965.
+It was a combination of superb morning light and still waters of the incoming tide and it was local.
 Just down the road.

 11. You have had quite a few railway photo books of yours published.
 Which is your favourite and why?

-Western Class Locomotives A Tribute.
-So many memories to share and proud to have captured all 74 on film.
+My favourite is Western Class Locomotives A Tribute.
+It contains so many memories to share and proud to have captured all 74 on film.

-12. What advice would you give to young or new railway photographers?
+12. Finally, what advice would you give to young or new railway photographers?